Contract Repository

 One of the most important areas this helps is with contract modification according to ASC 606.
 When a company and its contracting party change a contract’s scope, price, or delivery terms, there are revenue recognition implications.
 Integrating CLM with your other business software (CPQ, subscription management, and billing) ensures your accounting system automatically reflects those obligations and changes.

-What to Look for in a Contract Management Software Contract Repository
+What to Look for in a Contract Repository System

 Role-Based Access